GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - delegate: The object used as a delegate.
+  - `delegate`: The object used as a delegate.
 It's referenced weakly, so you need to keep the object alive if you want keep receiving updates.

 ### `updateChannel(name:imageURL:team:members:invites:extraData:completion:)`